Traveling as a wine lover requires serious preparation. Tasting my way around Europe, I always make sure to save a few good wine addresses.

 The atmosphere is intimate and relaxing with calm jazz music.

-The bar offers nice tapas and light snacks, a solid dry wine list, and an extensive selection of port wine.
+The bar offers very high-quality tapas and light snacks, a solid dry wine list, and an extensive selection of port wine.
 Beer is also available.
+The sommeliers at the bar are very knowledgeable and friendly.

 Gota a Gota is both a wine shop and a bar, slightly away from the touristic center.
 On the shelves of Gota a Gota you will find a wide selection of wines from all regions of Portugal.